q2a/q2a.github.io/addons/themes.md

 > Status description:
 > 🟢 Up-to-date | 🔵 Likely up-to-date | 🟡 Hasn't been updated in a while | 🔴 Inactive for a while | 🔘 Unknown.
 > Note that "*Inactive*" & "*Unknown*" themes doesn't necessarily mean that they do not work.
 Some themes just don't require to be updated as frequently.
+Look for the "Q2A Tested" tag as well.

 ## Free Themes